 I am aware that we will likely lose provenance and we can live with that.

 Could we bias the job counter that goes into product IDs so that data products produced by the trigger start at some number bigger than 1?
 Then the product IDs can be unique across the full set of jobs?

-#3 Updated by Marc Paterno almost 3 years ago
+#3 Updated by Marc Paterno about 3 years ago

 - Tracker changed from Feature to Idea